guidefari/here_hugo/content/note/on-change-advisory-boards.md

   - Intra-team code reviews
 - Deployment pipeline to catch & reject bad changes
 - Having sensible-defaults defined can also be useful here.

+> [Finally, a related antipattern is the gatekeeper pattern.
+Having humans who perform gatekeeping activities creates very odd social dynamics, and is rarely a great use of a human’s time.
+When at all possible, build systems with sufficient isolation that you can allow most actions to go forward.
+And when they do occasionally fail, make sure that they fail with a limited blast radius.](/elegant-puzzle) - Will Larson - An Elegant Puzzle